Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Number 237 has an advert for Atlas lamps and gave Greenshield Stamps: perhaps it was a hardware shop before it closed down prior to demolition.

 NB this is a low resolution scan.
-You can see the original photo, and many others of Brentford, by visiting Chiswick Library (please check opening hours).
-A high resolution scan of this photo can be obtained for £5 by contacting Chiswick Library, Dukes Avenue, Chiswick W4 2AB, 'phone 020 8994 1008 or emailing localstudies@cip.org.uk.
+You can see the original photo, and many others of Brentford, by visiting Chiswick Library (please check opening hours), or alternatively a high resolution scan of this photo can be obtained for £5 by contacting Chiswick Library.

 See details of these and other properties in this area.